 How We Will Serve

-Other ministry opportunities we hope to engage as we build relationships include teaching English classes, hosting neighborhood block parties and dinners in our home, leading Bible studies, learning to facilitate trauma healing counseling, and more.
+Other ministry opportunities we hope to engage as we build relationships include volunteering at nearby orphanages, hosting neighborhood block parties and dinners in our home, leading Bible studies, helping build adequate homes, and more.

 “When Jesus saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, “The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.” – Matthew 9:36-38